axeloh/pixelcnn-pytorch/README.md

 ## PixelCNN models
 #### Regular PixelCNN
 This model followes a simple PixelCNN architecture to model binary MNIST and shapes images.
-It has the following network design:
+It has the following architecture:
 - A  7×7  masked type A convolution
 - 5  7×7  masked type B convolutions
 - 2  1×1  masked type B convolutions